bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Shorthand Animations</h4>

-<p>Fortunately <a href="https://developer.mozilla.org/en-US/docs/CSS/Using_CSS_animations">
+<p>Fortunately <a href="https://developer.mozilla.org/en-US/docs/CSS/Using_CSS_animations"
-animations</a>, just like transitions, can be written out in a shorthand format.
+rel="noopener noreferrer" target="_blank">animations</a>, just like transitions,
+can be written out in a shorthand format.
 This is accomplished with one animation property, rather than multiple declarations.
 The order of values within the animation property should be animation-name, animation-duration, animation-timing-function, animation-delay, animation-iteration-count, animation-direction, animation-fill-mode, and lastly animation-play-state.</p>

 ```
  1  .stage:hover .ball {